Why test tables and desks?

 Importing tables and desks

-For products made in the EU, it is the manufacturer who is responsible for ensuring a product is ‘safe and fit for purpose’, however if you are importing tables and desks from overseas into the EU, you are responsible for ensuring a product is ‘safe and fit for purpose’.
+For products made in the EU, it is the manufacturer who is responsible for ensuring a product presents no or minimal risk to the user.
+However if you are importing tables and desks from overseas into the EU, you are responsible for ensuring a product presents no or minimal risk to the user.